 How often do you have conversations about the Beltline?
 How often do you have conversations about the Beltline on the Beltline?
 Housing Justice League needs volunteers to have a consistent presence on the BeltLine to inform, take up space, raise awareness, and get the petition signed for reallocating resources towards affordable housing.
 Are you interested in making affordable housing a political priority in the City of Atlanta to end mass displacement?
-Come volunteer as a petition canvasser for the #Beltline4All campaign on the Beltline! #takeupspace #signthepetition #affordablehousing
+Come volunteer as a petition canvasser for the #Beltline4All campaign on the Beltline!
+Go to the “Get Involved” tab to learn more about ways to support this campaign. #takeupspace #signthepetition #affordablehousing

 Thousands of people walk on the BeltLine every day with little understanding or willful ignorance of the harm this public-private mega development project is causing to long-term communities of color.
 It’s time for Atlanta residents to take a political stand on the affordable housing crisis.
 Through the petition drive we will ask people to think critically and act ethically.
 The City of Atlanta must reallocate resources towards affordable housing and end tax breaks for corporate development.

 A lot of people (especially higher income newcomers) do not think about how private investment and gentrification harm low-income communities of color.
 Many people we talk with through our work on affordable housing politics will say that gentrification is the only way to “improve” historically marginalized and disinvested communities.
 Housing Justice League does not see it as “improvement” when communities are no longer there to access the new amenities brought in by gentrification.
 Or, if they are still there, the new amenities are unaffordable and aren’t appropriate for their needs.